• Menu

 Address: Calle Florida 305 Prados del Nilo, San Pedro Tlaquepaque Jalisco Mexico

 We arrived in Tlaquepaque on a Sunday night expecting the small town 6 km from Guadalajara to be closed.
 After checking into our hotel – La Villa Del Ensueno – we made our way down the 4 blocks following the noise of laughter and music in the distance.
 Although the streets were dark we felt safe and secure.
-(Ambien) The closer we got the noisier it was!
+The closer we got the noisier it was!

 Why not PIN our article for later: